 End Human Trafficking

-Reports of human trafficking have increased steadily in Georgia and nationwide over the past 10 years.
+Reports of human trafficking have increased steadily in Georgia and nationwide over the past decade.

 In addition to standing shoulder-to-shoulder with law enforcement on the front lines of this fight, Chris supports several steps to eliminate this modern-day slavery: education, legislation, and restoration.

 Under Chris’s leadership, the Office of the Attorney General will continue to partner with the Federal Bureau of Investigation, the Georgia Bureau of Investigation, State Patrol, local law enforcement officials, the private sector and non-profit groups to educate our law enforcement officers, prosecutors, judges, school counselors, social workers, healthcare providers and the community on this crisis.

-“I have a 13-year-old daughter and a stepdaughter who’s in college, so this issue hits home for me.
+“I have a 14-year-old daughter and a stepdaughter who’s in college, so this issue hits home for me.
 We cannot stop until this horrific crime is brought to an end.”